Ranking the healthiest cut of steak for building muscle and managing weight

 • Myth: Wagyu and Kobe beef are the healthiest options because they are “quality” meat.

 Fact: While delicious, Wagyu is prized specifically for its extreme fat content (intramuscular marbling).
-From a calorie and lipid standpoint, it is one of the least healthy options for regular consumption.
+From a calorie and lipid standpoint, it is one of the least supportive options for regular consumption.

 • Myth: You must eat fat to burn fat.

 Fact: While dietary fat is essential for hormone production, you do not need the excessive saturated fat found in fatty steaks.
-Monounsaturated fats (like olive oil) and polyunsaturated fats (omega-3s) are far superior sources for metabolic health.
+Monounsaturated fats (like olive oil) and polyunsaturated fats (omega-3s) are generally better choices for cardiometabolic health.

 Bottom line